js302/ReStore/docs/configuration.md

 **Run at Windows Startup**: Configure ReStore to automatically launch when Windows starts.
 This feature adds an entry to the Windows Registry (`HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run`).
 By default, this is disabled and can be toggled from the Settings page.

 **System Tray Integration**: When minimized, ReStore can run in the system tray, allowing you to keep the file watcher active in the background without cluttering your taskbar.
+By default, this is disabled and can be configured from the Settings page.

 **CLI Access**: The `restore` command is automatically available system-wide after installation.
+This can be disabled from Settings → Apps → Advanced app settings → App execution aliases and toggling off `restore.exe`.
+Uninstalling ReStore will also remove the CLI access.